neal-logan/neal-logan/README.md

 ## Hi there 👋

 I'm Neal.
-My career has revolved around information flows in security contexts.
 I'm currently a graduate student in data science at UNC Charlotte.

-### Passions 🔥
+### Passions ❤️
-- **Language+Semantics:** This has evolved from an enduring interest in foreign languages (Spanish, Japanese, Chinese-Mandarin, Dutch) to dabbling in linguistics and natural language processing with tools like [SpaCy](https://spacy.io/).
-More recently I've been working with large language models, mainly working to clarify immediate practical applications and limitations.
-I'm particularly intrigued by the apparently-untapped potential of semantic spaces and vector embeddings.
+- **Language+Semantics:** This has evolved from an enduring interest in foreign languages (mostly Spanish, Japanese, Chinese-Mandarin) to dabbling in linguistics and natural language processing with tools like [SpaCy](https://spacy.io/).
+More recently I've been working with large language models, mainly working to clarify immediate practical applications, quirks, and limitations.
+I'm particularly intrigued by the unexplored potential of semantic spaces and vector embeddings.
 - **Automated Decision-Making:** It's more than training accurate models.
-It's evaluating models in depth with tools like [PiML](https://github.com/SelfExplainML/PiML-Toolbox).
-It's bridging the gap between modeling efforts and operational decisions, ensuring alignment between the way a model was trained and how it is used.
-It's having [sound processes](https://leansixsigmainstitute.org/) to integrate those decisions into.
-It's making sure your systems and processes give you the data you need to evaluate model performance and make smart, timely changes.
-It's [model risk management](https://www.federalreserve.gov/supervisionreg/srletters/sr1107.htm) and [human oversight requirements](https://gdpr-info.eu/art-22-gdpr/).
-Most of my experience in automated decision-making is in payments/deposits fraud detection, but I'm looking to branch out.
+It's data governance and having [processes](https://leansixsigmainstitute.org/) to integrate your decisions into.
+It's designing your systems and processes to generate the data you need to evaluate and improve.
+It's recognizing the gap between what a model was trained to do and how it's used.
+It's [model risk management](https://www.federalreserve.gov/supervisionreg/srletters/sr1107.htm) and evaluating and explaining models in depth with tools like [PiML](https://github.com/SelfExplainML/PiML-Toolbox).
+It's continuous monitoring of decisioning systems and the ability to fix them promptly when things go wrong.
+It's remembering that [human oversight](https://gdpr-info.eu/art-22-gdpr/) is always necessary.
+Most of my experience in automated decision-making has been in payment fraud detection, but I'm always looking to branch out.
 - **Interface/Experience Design:** Clarity and usability.
 [Choice architecture](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1583509), plain language, [privacy by design](https://iapp.org/resources/article/oipc-privacy-by-design-resources/).
 Customer journeys.
 All just as relevant whether your customers are internal or external.
-- **Agility:** Design simplicity and clarity for *everything*.
-Continuous integration and delivery for *everything*.
+- **Agility:** Change must be safe and change must not be difficult: so implement continuous integration and delivery for *everything*.
+Seek design simplicity and clarity in *everything*.
 Modular, testable systems.
+Type safety.
 Fast failure.
-Type safety.
 Containerization, infrastructure as code, continuous documentation.
 Agility grows out of a [Grug-brained](https://grugbrain.dev/) attitude.

 ### Recent Projects 🛠️